pf1219/StroCate-MCBE_Stronghold_Calculator/README.md

 # /StroCate: MCBE Stronghold Calculator
-Stronghold location calculator for Minecraft Bedrock Edition
+Stronghold location calculator for Minecraft Bedrock Edition If you have any question, please DM me in discord @pf1219

 ## Features
 * Calculates probability of each chunk (distance from first eye throw < 10000) having a stronghold